hn12404988/hast/README.md

 # hast

-Server and client libraries for socket communication with topology features in linux, supporting TCP/IP and Unix Domain socket.
+Server and client libraries for socket communication with topology features in linux, supporting TCP/IP and Unix Domain socket, and TLS.
 Features are handling requests in parallel and tiny enough to be embeded in program.

 * [中文簡介](https://github.com/hn12404988/hast/blob/master/README_Chinese.md)